 Virginia Creeper Trail: The mellow grade of the Virginia Creeper Trail makes a perfect relaxed, two-wheeled mountain adventure.
 The rail trail runs 34 miles from Abingdon to Whitetop Station, carving through farmland, mountain streams and the wooded splendor of the Mount Rogers National Recreation Area.
 A popular option is to rent a bike from one of outfitters in either Abingdon or Damascus, who shuttle riders to Whitetop Station.
 From there, it's a 17-mile ride into Damascus, almost all downhill.

 Tobacco Heritage Trail: The Tobacco Heritage Trail is a system of long-distance recreational, multiuse, non-motorized trails..
 The off-road trail, which primarily utilizes abandoned railroad corridors, will be limited to non-motorized traffic (not including handicap equipment) and will be for multiple user groups, pedestrians, hikers, bicyclists, and horseback riders.
-Sections open are in Brunswick and Lunenberg counties in the towns of Victoria, La Crosse, and Brodnax
+Sections open are in Brunswick and Lunenberg counties in the towns of Victoria, La Crosse, Lawrenceville, Brodnax and South Boston.

 High Bridge Trail State Park: The centerpiece of this 31-mile rail trail in Farmville is the historic High Bridge, which was built in 1853 and runs 2,400 feet long and 160 feet above the Appomattox River.
 The scenic ride on crushed stone largely follows the river -- also revered for its paddling and fishing opportunities that can be enjoyed at nearby Twin Lakes and Holliday Lake State Parks.